biphrost/.github/profile/README.md

 In service of this goal:
 * Biphrost charges just enough to fund continued development and maintenance;
 * Nearly all of Biphrost is open source software, allowing other people to use its components to build similar platforms of their own;
-* There is a strong focus on end-user experience.
+* There is a strong focus on end-user experience;
+* The platform is designed to be managed by experienced systems administrators, but is also highly automated for long-term stability.

 ### Vibe